 A quick and simple checkout process on your website is one of the most important success factors in online retailing.
 With a few simple measures, you could increase your conversions by up to 10% easily.
 However, most online retailers neglect this aspect and hence do not perform to their full potential.
-Our guest author, René Bernard, a freelance specialist editor for IT themes, gives you tips on how to optimise your checkout effectively.
+Our guest author, René Bernard, a freelance specialist editor for IT themes, is here to give you tips on how to optimise your checkout effectively.

-From 100 visitors to an online shop, depending on your business conversion rates, maybe an average of only two to three actually make a purchase.
+Out of every 100 visitors to an online shop, depending on your conversion rates, maybe an average of only two to three actually make a purchase.
 It is particularly painful to lose customers who have a full shopping basket just before checkout.

-Studies indicate that the purchase abandon rate are frighteningly high lying between 40 and 80 percent.
-The checkout is the most critical point for an ecommerce website.
+Studies indicate that shopping cart abandon rates are frighteningly high, lying between 40 and 80 percent.
+The checkout is the most critical point for an e-commerce website.

 The reasons for abandoned purchases are diverse.
-Munich-based technology company TRBO established that the most important reasons for shoppers to abandon shopping carts are:
+Munich-based technology company TRBO established that the most popular reasons for shoppers to abandon shopping carts are:

 High shipping costs (57 percent)

-Non-availability of a suitable method of payment (53 percent)
+Non-availability of a suitable payment method (53 percent)

 In 2014, 1,000 German internet users were questioned on the subject.
 Every third user believed that they could purchase the product cheaper somewhere else, and 24 percent are dissatisfied by the given shipping time.
 Technical problems in the shop lead to a purchase being abandoned for a fifth of the users.